genome/bfx-workshop/lectures/week_09/README.md

 4) Now navigate to the DNMT3A gene and zoom in on the 3' (left) end.
 What do you notice about the reads and the coverage?
 Do these look like full-length transcripts to you?

-5) Go to the ensembl website and pull look at the gold transcripts - the most stable, well characterized.
-How long is the  the dominant isoform is over 9421 basepairs long.
-Mostly because of RNA fragmentation (during extraction and library prepration), very few full-length reads were generated.
+5) Go to the ensembl website and pull look at the gold transcripts for DNMT3A - the most stable, well characterized.
+How long is the the dominant isoform?
+Does that information help explain what you see in IGV?

 Compare this to the short read data.
 Which is more useful in this situation?
-What kinds of biases does this filtering present when estimating gene expression or transcript abundance?
+Think about what kinds of biases this can introduce when estimating gene expression or transcript abundance.